The Limits of Citation Counts: Citations-counting indices

 \blu{Citation Anonymity}.
 For any permutation $\sigma:\mathcal{P}\rightarrow \mathcal{P}$ such that $\forall a \in \mathcal{A}, \sigma(\mathcal{P}_a)=\mathcal{P}_a$, if $\forall p,q\in \mathcal{P}, n'(p,q)=n(p,\sigma(q))$, then:

-The last axiom of this section requires the score of an author $a$ to be independent of the assignment of papers not written by $a$ to other authors.
-As we shall discuss in \secref{sCCSResult}, this property prevents the measure to be comparable across fields.
+The last axiom of this section requires the score of an author $a$ to be independent of the authorship of papers not written by $a$.
+As we shall discuss in \secref{sComparison}, this property essentially prevents the measure to be comparable across fields.

 \blu{Author Anonymity}.
 For any two databases $d=(\mathcal{A}, \mathcal{P}_{\mathcal{A}},n)$ and $d'=(\mathcal{A}, \mathcal{P}_{\mathcal{A}}',n)$ in $\mathbb{D}$ such that $\mathcal{P}=\mathcal{P}'$, for any $a$ such that $\mathcal{P}_a=\mathcal{P}'_a$, we have: